OneSignalDevelopers/OneSignal-Web-Push-Sample/README.md

 OneSignal makes engaging customers simple and is the fastest, most reliable service to send push notifications, in-app messages, SMS, and emails.

-This project demonstrates integrating the OneSignal SDK into a website.
+This project demonstrates integrating the [OneSignal Website SDK](https://github.com/onesignal/onesignal-website-sdk) into a website.
 You can use this project as a boilerplate or reference to start your project.

 ## 🚦 Getting started